YovoTWW/SoftUniProjectRepository/ReadMe.txt

 Overview :
-ASP .NET Web Application showcasing a functioning online site for organizing Brazilian Jiu-Jitsu events in Europe.
+ASP .NET Web Application with a Microsoft Azure SQL Database showcasing a functioning online site for organizing Brazilian Jiu-Jitsu events in Europe.

 Features:
 - Users that have created and logged in to their accounts can pin events for later viewing , create Open Mat and Seminar events and make a profile.